eubinecto/idiom2vec/journal.md

 For that, we will need a pretrained bert.
 Go have a look.
 How you could use pretrained ones to train yours.

+## 11st of April, 2021

+as for each version, we save three files.
+1. idiom2vec_$$$.model
+  - we are keeping this so that we can see which words are similar to a given idiom.
+2. idiom2vec_light_$$$.kv  -> this only saves the vectors for the idioms.
+  - we are saving this so that we can evaluate idiomifier much faster.
+3. idiom2vec_$$$.log
+  - we are saving this so that we can parse it and thereby plot the loss-over-epoch graph.

+what is your next goal?
+The next goal is to...
+1. count the occurrences of idioms, and plot it.
+  - this will be used as an evaluation metric for the sufficiency of the data.
+2. save `idiom2vec_light_$$$.kv` in resources, version-control it.
+  - this shouldn't be a huge hassle.
+3. Implement `most_similar_idioms_by_key`, `most_similar_idioms_by_vector`
+  - most urgently need the later one.
+  - this gets use of `idiom2vec_light_$$$.kv`.
+  - this operation must be fast.

+pretrained weights를 활용하는 건. 나중에 해보자구.

+일단... 사용할 pretrained weights에 맞추어서. 임베딩의 크기를 정하자. 그게 나을듯 싶다.

+Okay, so what is it that you want to do now?
+You want to submit a job.
+That's what you want.

+주체적인 수학자가 목표. proactive mathematician.

+So, what's your plan now?

+1. sync coca_spok data. (from server to local)
+   - why? so that we can test them on local.
+2. complete build_coca_mag.sh.
+   - make sure you check eta.
+3. submit job on the server. (workers=12)
+In the meanwhile, we work on the training script.